Lokathor/lokathor.github.io/prng/README.md

 It's a fairly obvious transformation to go from a const generic to having the value as a field in the struct.
 Still, you might want to consider it if you're looking for a little more runtime variety without too much additional code complexity.

-The downside of this generator augmentation is that since the `position` is changing, but our `stream` doesn't change, we've doubled our required *state* without increasing our generator's *period*.
+The downside of this generator alteration is that since the `position` is changing, but our `stream` doesn't change, we've doubled our required *state* without increasing our generator's *period*.
-Then again, maybe you just want more possible initial states for your program and you know it won't run through the whole period anyway.
+At least it's a very simple change, so people can understand it without a big explanation.

 ## Digit Counter Generator